 2 hours 40 minutes (3 hours 15 minutes during the winter season) from Eugene

-One of the most unique Oregon’s landmarks resides roughly 180 miles southeast of the Track Town.
-With a little bit more time required to get to your next destination, Crater Lake National Park ensures one of the most exclusive day trips from Eugene or Medford, one of the southernmost cities of the state.
+One of the most unique Oregon’s landmarks resides roughly 180 miles southeast of Eugene.
+With a little bit more time required to get to your next destination, Crater Lake National Park ensures one of the most exclusive day trips from Eugene and Medford, one of the southernmost cities of the state.

 Crater Lake National Park is centered around Crater Lake.
 As the name suggests, the deepest lake in the USA was built in a crater of an erupted volcano.
 The eruption happened nearly 7,700 years ago.
 It took a few more centuries for rain and snow to fill the caldera and create one of the bluest lakes in the country.

-Swimming in Crater Lake is probably not the first things the day-trippers dream of while heading to this volcanic wilderness from Eugene.
-The water is way too cold even in summer.
+Swimming in Crater Lake is probably not the first things day-trippers dream of while heading to this volcanic wilderness.
+The water is cold even in summer.
 Those who have thicker skin and are immune to the freezing conditions (I’m certainly not one of them), march down the 1.1-mile Cleetwood Cove Trail, the only access to the shore.